 Wellness products are some of the most popular consumer goods.
 From facial cleansers to vitamins, weighted blankets to mushroom coffee, consumers are looking for ways to stay well.

-Our wellness framework breaks down into four categories – physical, mental, social, and beyond the self.
-This allows us to analyze consumer need states and a product’s ability to meet these needs.
+Our wellness framework breaks down into four categories: physical, mental, social, and beyond the self (spiritual).
+This framework allows us to analyze consumer need states and a product’s ability to meet these needs.

 CBD vs. Cannabis - What’s the Difference?